EPS (Experiment Planning System)

 EPS Datastore’s Files Layer

 In order to EPS to being able to handle files stored in an EPS datastore, there is what we called the EPS Datastore’s Files Layer.
+It is enabled by setting the packet-size to -1 when defining the “Data_store”.

 EPS can only treat data to be down-linked as a simple data volume where a data volume is down-linked depending on the available down-link data rate, so bit by bit.
 Or the data volume can be split in packets with fixed size.
 This packets are down-linked one by one in an atomic way, so a packet is down-linked until it’s finished and no other packet could be down-linked at the same time.
 No downlink is perform from a mass memory until it doesn’t reach the packet size.